SouthGreenPlatform/panache/README.md

 * **d3js**

-Pañata is a visualisation tool written in JavaScript and is heavily based on the library D3.js by *Mike Bostock*.
+Panache is a visualisation tool written in JavaScript and is heavily based on the library D3.js by *Mike Bostock*.
 D3.js **v5** has been used, and some functions are not supported in versions older than D3.js v4.
 For instance many linear scales are created with the v5 syntax :

 ```
 var myLinearScale_v5 = d3.scaleLinear().domain([0,1]).range([0,100]);